Skip to content

 Floats

-Where as signed integers have two distinct areas of the bits with a uniform precision, floats have 3 segments and a wildly varying precision.
-In the more-or-less standard IEEE-754 specification we also have a number of exceptions and specific behaviors such as in which situations a float locks to a NaN value.
+Whereas signed integers have two distinct areas of the bits with a uniform precision, floats have three segments and a wildly varying precision.
+In the more-or-less standard IEEE-754 specification we additionally have a number of exceptions and specific behaviors, such as in which situations a float locks to a NaN value.
 Given the use cases in machine learning new, smaller and less standard floating point formats have emerged such as bfloat16.
-A lot of these very small specialized types of floats, or very small integers are required to work with tensor core accelerators.
+A lot of these very small specialized types of floats, or very small integers are required to work with tensor core accelerators, in other contexts they might be known as cooperative matrices.

 I can't explain exactly how a float works much better than the wiki.
 Ever so slightly browsing the page about IEEE-754 also makes good sense.